A Berkshire Wood in Spring

 walking / writing / between world and word

-Reviews and essays on poetry, art and landscape
+Photos and essays of geo-poetry, nature and landscape

 Matthew Kunce Photography